Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained from volunteering or internships
+- Write down any relevant experience that you’ve gained through volunteer work or internships

-- You should highlight any achievements or responsibilities you took on in these roles.
+- You should highlight any achievements or responsibilities you took on in these positions.

 References: